section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 There are huge amounts of data being collected from our mobile phones, autonomous vehicles, cell towers, and factories.
 This has led to a growing need for real-time data processing.
 <!--more-->

 There are huge amounts of data being collected from our mobile phones, autonomous vehicles, cell towers, and factories.
 This has led to a growing need for real-time data processing.
-Real-time systems process data as they are received, where response is guaranteed in a stipulated timing constraint.
+Real-time systems process data as they are received, where a response is guaranteed in a stipulated timing constraint.
 A good example is the flight control system which receives information from different sensors.
-It processess data as it arrives.
+It processes data as it arrives.

 But, with most current systems, computation is centralized.
 This isn't ideal for real-time systems as they experience issues relating to latency, bandwidth, and privacy.